muhammad-danyal09/Repetition-Code-QEC/README.md

 ---

 ## What Is Quantum Error Correction?

 Imagine you are sending a single important word over a noisy phone line, and there's a chance a letter gets scrambled.
 One way to protect the word is to say it three times: "APPLE, APPLE, APPLE."
 If the noise only scrambles one copy, the listener can still figure out the correct word by looking at the majority.

 That is the basic idea behind quantum error correction.
 Instead of letters, we protect **qubits**.
 Instead of repeating words, we spread one qubit's information across several physical qubits.
 A **decoder** then looks at the results and figures out the most likely mistake, similar to how the listener figures out the correct word.

-Google Quantum AI describes quantum error correction as essential because "quantum computers stand at the frontier of technological innovation" but are only useful at scale if their errors can be detected and fixed faster than they occur.
+Quantum error correction is essential because "quantum computers stand at the frontier of technological innovation" but are only useful at scale if their errors can be detected and fixed faster than they occur.

 ---

 ## What Is a Repetition Code?